-4 Find halos in cells
+Find halos in cells

-- 1. Open the Table browser and a Scatter plot window for the same data table (e.g. for Tweb256). - 2.
-Click on one of the knots in your plot and check to which cell it belongs: the corresponding row in the table browser is highlighted now. - 3.
-Load another table with TOPCAT by clicking on the File Open-icon , then choose GAVO Millennium query again and insert a query for retrieving all halos inside this cell, sorted by mass, e.g.:
+- Open the table browser and a Scatter plot window for the same data table (e.g. for Tweb256) - Click on one of the knots in your plot and check to which cell it belongs: the corresponding row in the table browser is highlighted now. - Load another table with TOPCAT by clicking on the File Open-icon, then choose GAVO Millennium query again and insert a query for retrieving all halos inside this cell, sorted by mass, e.g.:

 '''

 select from Bolshoi..BDMV

 where snapnum=416

-and floor(0.25ix) = 101
+and floor(0.25ix) = 98

-and floor(0.25iy) = 138
+and floor(0.25iy) = 137

 and floor(0.25iz) = 94

 order by Mvir desc

 '''

-Replace 101, 138 and 94 by the values for your cell.
+Replace 98, 137 and 94 by the values for your cell.

-- 4. Click OK to download the data. - 5.
-Switch to the Scatter plot window and click on the + symbol for adding a new data set.
-Choose the halos-table you just downloaded. - Set x-axis: ix/4., y-axis: iy/4. - Adjust the point size and color by clicking on the colored symbol in at Row Subset. - 6.
-Zoom into the cell where the halos are located, by clicking with the left mouse and dragging a rectangle to the lower right corner around the interesting region.
-To zoom out, click and drag the rectangle in the opposite direction, to the upper left corner. - 7.
-Open the table browser for the halos table.
+- Press OK to download the data. - Switch to the Scatter plot window and click on the + symbol for adding a new data set.
+Choose the halos-table you just downloaded. - o Set x-axis: ix/4., y-axis: iy/4. - Adjust the point size and color by clicking on the colored symbol at Row Subset. - Zoom into the cell where the halos are located. - Open the table browser for the halos table.
 Click on the most massive halo in the table browser and watch where it is marked in the Scatter Plot window.
-Zoom in to see if it is lying at the center of a knot region (as would be expected) or farther away.
+Zoom in to see if it is lying at the center of a knot region or farther away.